My parents crashed the first Flamenco Tour back in fall of 2012.

 So sweet.

 I don't think my parents will be joining me on any future Flamenco Tours, though you never know, my mom and her friend along with my sister and nieces came to check out the Spring 2014 tour.
-But perhaps you would like to join me (and dance with Mercedes Ruíz or David Romero.)
-You can find all of the details about the upcoming trips to Jerez and Barcelona here.
+But perhaps you would like to join me on a future Flamenco Tour!

 You Might Also Enjoy: